Initiative – Inclusion – Interaction

 - Strengthening capacities of organizations which apply theatrical techniques in the work with the youth.

-The project was prepared on the basis of good results of the previous Erasmus+ co-funded project which was undertook by almost all consortium members in 2017 and 2018 titled Theatre – Encounter, Inclusion, Action.
-New project is a step further into deeper work with young people including youth with fewer opportunities with impacts on local, national and international levels.
+The project was prepared on the basis of good results of the previous Erasmus+ co-funded project which was undertaken by almost all consortium members in 2017 and 2018 titled Theatre – Encounter, Inclusion, Action.
+The new project is a step further into deeper work with young people including youth with fewer opportunities with impacts on local, national, and international levels.

-After a break with project activities from March until December 2020 caused by Covid-19 pandemic, all organizations have continued their local theatrical work with young people since the beginning of 2021,including students, young deaf and hard of hearing people, young migrants/asylum seekers, young inmates and young people in general.
-Continuous theatrical work in duration of several months will result in performances which will be publicly presented in all project cities in autumn, as well as within Youth Theatre Festival in Belgrade in October 2021.
-We are looking forward to a working summer ahead of us with two youth mobility exchanges in Belgrade and Bitola in June/July 2021, and a mobility for theatrical pedagogues in Bielefeld in July/August 2021.
+After a break with project activities from March until December 2020 caused by Covid–19 pandemic, all organizations continued their local theatrical work with young people since the beginning of 2021, including students, young deaf and hard of hearing people, young migrants/asylum seekers, young inmates and young people in general.
+Continuous theatrical work in duration of several months resulted in performances that were presented in public in all partners’ communities in autumn 2021, as well as within Youth Theatre Festival in Belgrade in October 2021.
+During summer 2021 two youth mobility exchanges took place in Belgrade and Bitola in June/July 2021, and a mobility for theatrical pedagogues was realized in Bielefeld in July/August 2021.
+The project was finished with an evaluation meeting that took place in Belgrade in January 2022.